-Ask who created opportunities so they could run on their own.
-Let the students raise their hands and report about marking off courses at home or being permitted to be dropped off so they could walk part of the way to school.
+Ask who at home in the past week created opportunities so they could run on their own.
+Let the students share about marking off courses at home or being permitted to be dropped off so they could walk part of the way to school.
 Find out how many walked to school.
-Recognize and applaud them.
+Encourage them to turn in their applications to be members of the Walking Schoolbus Escort Cadre - helping little kids to walk to school safely.

 Then tell the students to do a few laps.
 Tell them they've got five minutes - "GO!"
 If you have no aide, this will be a good time to record the weekly totals and post them on the wall poster.
+This will also be a good time to prepare this week's prop - a large basin of water on a low table.

-This will also be a good time to prepare this week's prop -a large basin of water on a low table.
 After five minutes, bring the students back to the circle.

-Explain that blood is pumped through the body in a closed system - constantly recycling blood, sending it through the body so impurities are removed and re-supplying the blood with nutrients and oxygen, which it takes throughout the body, leaving the nutrients, gathering impurities - over and over and over...
+Explain that blood is pumped through the body in a closed system - constantly recycling blood, sending it through the body so impurities are removed and re-supplying the blood with nutrients and oxygen, which it takes throughout the body, leaving the nutrients, gathering impurities - over and over and over ...